-A summary of the actuarial methods and assumptions used in determining the total pension liabilities for the valuation date of June 30, 2021 is as follows:
+A summary of the actuarial methods and assumptions used in determining the total pension liabilities for the valuation date of June 30, 2022 is as follows:

 Assumptions LASERS TRSL

 Actuarial cost method Entry age normal cost Entry age normal cost

 Expected remaining service lives 2 years 5 years

-Investment rate of return 7.40% 7.40%
+Investment rate of return 7.25% 7.25%

 Inflation rate 2.30% 2.30%

 Salary increases Varies from 3.0% to Varies from 3.1% to 4.6%,

 13.8%, depending on depending on duration of

 member type service

 Mortality rates for LASERS were based on RP-2014 Blue Collar (males/females) and White Collar (females) Healthy Annuitant Tables projected on a fully generational basis by Mortality Improvement Scale MP-2018.
 For disabled members, RP-2000 Disabled Retiree Mortality Table, with no projection for mortality improvement, was used.
-The assumptions were based on the results of a five year (2014-2018) experience study.
+Termination, disability, and retirement assumptions were projected based on a five year (2014-2018) experience study of the members.